Virginia Sports Betting

 - Mobile Launch: January 27, 2021

 BetRivers online sportsbook comes in as one of the most experienced sportsbooks in the US market being live in almost every legal state.
-BetRivers offers one of the most generous first deposit bonuses, great betting options and the iRewards loyalty program that allows you to earn points the more you play and turn those points in for free bets, 1x bonus cash and more.
+BetRivers offers one of the most generous first deposit bonuses, great betting options and the iRewards loyalty program that allows you to earn points the more you play and turn those points in for bonus bets, 1x bonus cash and more.

 - License Partner: Caesars Virginia

 Caesars Sportsbook, formerly William Hill, has experience in sports betting dating back to before World War II, and now Virginia has access to the sportsbook’s well-informed platform.
 With a great selection of available sports and a solid set of promotions to match, this sportsbook is worth adding to your home screen.

 - License Partner: N/A

 Unibet arrived in Virginia in April 2021 with elite sports betting mobile apps, a host of promotions, and great support.
 The brand has an established reputation for both online sports betting and casino games around the world, and serves as a stellar choice for Virginians.
 Unibet does not have an in-state licensing partner, instead applying for and receiving its approval directly from the Virginia Lottery itself.

 PENN Entertainment’s situation is one of the more interesting ones at this time, as the company has announced a partnership with ESPN.
 ESPN BET will soon be available in this state

 The most recognizable sports entertainment brand in the United States is one of the biggest moves we’ve seen in an era with sports betting legal.

 - Mobile Launch: December 15, 2021 (as PointsBet)